FabricioBattaglia/Moment-of-Muscle/README.md

 Wanyea Barbel - As a user, I want to be able to add and view postings on the job board.

 Mitchell Wise - Setup Firestore, so users can see other users data.
-(WORKING)
+(Working)

 Will Hall - Coded updated UIs for several app screens